Kettlebell swings can cause neck and shoulder pain when performed incorrectly.

 - Also, consider some ergonomic workplace settings that will stop the cause of this issue.

 - This means the integration of sit-stand option desks.

 The idea behind those sit-stand desks is to allow for a comfortable change in the work position.

-There is a popular phase that sitting is the second smoking.
+There is a popular phrase that sitting is ‘second smoking’.
 But standing all day at work isn’t much better either.